_HTML

 • President of the Student Union of the Engineering School of the University of São Paulo.

-• Student representative at the Culture & Extension Council of the University of São Paulo.
+• Student representative at the University Senate of the University of São Paulo.

-• Multiple projects for low-income communities, in the fields of Engineering, political organization, and media literacy
+• Multiple projects for low-income communities, in the engineering of low-cost housing, appropriate technologies, and media literacy

 home | projects | courses | contact | webmaster